-Gimel exemplifies Neil Smith’s (1982) seesaw hypothesis on recurring investment and disinvestment across the city at different moments to keep up with the opening and closing of rent gaps due to the built environment’s ‘de-valorisation cycle’.
+Gimel exemplifies Neil Smith’s (1982) seesaw hypothesis on recurring investment and disinvestment across the city at different moments to keep up with the opening and closing of rent gaps due to the built environment’s “de-valorisation cycle”.
 In Gimel too, long processes of decaying housing stock, the construction of new city neighbourhoods and suburbs, population turnover and social decline alongside an attractive central location, brought the rent gap to a maximum.
 Entrepreneurs, developers and investors stepped in, capitalising on the combination of cheap housing stock and high demands for rentals by university students and junior medical staff, steadily replacing and displacing old-time population.
 Central and local government (the Ministry of Housing, the municipality) noticed the neighbourhood’s poor physical and social state, its potential and the popping-up of unregulated regeneration projects.
 In 2014, a planning process followed, aiming to boost the neighbourhood’s desirability and double its housing stock through regeneration.
 It also aimed to stop speculation by regulating building rights.
 While the plan is still in the approval process, its spirit is already acted upon.
-Gentrification is currently ‘the great unknown’; both hoped for and feared, depending on who you ask.
+Gentrification is currently “the great unknown”; both hoped for and feared, depending on who you ask.

 This case study offers an opportunity to look at a neighbourhood on the verge of gentrification, where gentrification is but one scenario.
 Precarity, uncertainty and coexistence of regeneration and decline may lead to various forms of displacement, while replacement forms may not immediately lead to the aspired transformation.
 The paper argues that unknown temporal spatialisation—the timing, length and location of development—produce different perceptions of time with regard to urban transformation.
 Planners have a patient understanding of a future change as it appears in blueprints.
 For developers, the transformation has already occurred and continues to take shape.
 Residents live in the present and worry about the near future.
 They have everyday decisions to make and their patience is limited.
 Whether for or against regeneration, precarity and uncertainty are a pestering nuisance, shadowing their lives.